ivangfr/spring-cloud-stream-kafka-multi-topics/README.md

   ![cloudkarafka-topics](images/cloudkarafka-topics.png)

-- You can use the default topic or create a new one.
-In my case, I created a new one with suffix `news.json`
+- You can use the topic with suffix `default` or create new ones.
+In my case, I created two: one with suffix `news.json` and another with suffix `alert.json`.

 ## Using Kafka running locally